ViolaMirabilis/CBReader/README.md

 * single or dual page view to simulate the real-life reading experience and images that require two pages to be open at once,
 * viewing comic books added to the "favourite" section,
 * coming back to the comic at the page you left off.
+## To be done
+* persistance
+* marking the comic as "read" or "currently reading".
 ## Libraries
 * SharpCompress